XpiritBV/CodeToCloud-Workshop/Challenges/Prerequisites/Readme.md

 $CR_PAT                # GitHub container registry accerr token
 ```

-If you ever manually change the values in the `settings.json`, opening a fresh PowerShell console should load the new values automatically.
+If you ever manually change the values in the `settings.json`, opening a fresh PowerShell terminal should load the new values automatically.
 Alternatively, run:

 ```powershell
 Invoke-expression $profile